 The Shape of Caring Review recommended developing a new nurse associate role to work alongside existing healthcare and support workers and registered nurses to deliver hands-on care for patients.

 Some 2,000 Nursing Associates have begun training and Somerset is a second wave pilot site, with General Practice being part of the pilot.
+Somerset practices have started to employ Trainee Nursing Associates under the Apprenticeship programme and the first one is due to qualify in June 2020.
 Read all about the new role here.

 Advanced Practice is a level of practice, rather than a type of practice.
 Advanced Nurse Practitioners are educated at Masters Level in clinical practice and have been assessed as competent in practice using their expert clinical knowledge and skills.
 They have the freedom and authority to act, making autonomous decisions in the assessment, diagnosis and treatment of patients.